-I began my Homestuck journey on a fateful day in August 2023.
+I took the plunge on one fateful day in August 2023.
 I thought it looked a wee bit cringe; before I knew it I was on page 5,000.
-Now I must dutifully spread this infection to you.
+And now I must dutifully spread this infection to you.

 New Reader Mode hides content like side stories and music placement until a point in the story where it won’t give anything away.
 I’d keep this on if you’re concerned about spoilers

 Page numbers can be set to either the page IDs from mspaintadventures.com or the new ones from homestuck.com.
-This is purely personal preference, for links and bookmarks work across numbering systems
+Links and bookmarks work across numbering systems either way

-Reading Experience is here because a certain event will edit earlier pages.
-Like above, Replay will hide these edits on a first reading, for they may be considered a spoiler
+Reading Experience is here for events that change earlier pages.
+As above, Replay will hide these edits on a first reading, if you think them spoilers

 With that done, there's one setting that deserves especial mention: